tinta2510/deep-learning-lab/README.md

   - Each block has 2 conv layers
   - Test the model with `blocks_per_stage` = {3, 5} giving 20 layers and 32 layers total.
 - PlainNet:
-  - Similar to ResNet architecture but removing skip connection.
+  - Similar to ResNet architecture, but without residual connections
 - Reference to Section 4.2 - CIFAR-10 and Analysis in the  "Deep Residual Learning for Image Recognition" paper (He et al., 2015) for full details.

 ### Training Setup